Josverl/MicroPython-Bootcamp/new/vscode.md

 # Visual Studio Code

-The first step is to download and install Visual Studio Code (if you already have it, skip to the next step).
+The first step is to download and install [Visual Studio Code] (https://code.visualstudio.com/) (if you already have it, skip to the next step).
-To download Visual Studio Code, navigate to [VS Code](https://code.visualstudio.com/).

 ![](./images/vscode.png)
+After the download is done, click on the executable to install Use the default settings (next, next, finish)

 # Microsoft Python plugin